edgeless-project/nextless/edgeless_node/README.md

 Each node has a global `DataplaneProvider`.

 Each actor/resource is represented by a `DataplaneHandle`.
 This `DataplaneHandle` is created by the `DataplaneProvider`.
 The handle is cloneable and internally runs a tokio task.

 The dataplane in its current form is mostly designed around the overlay-based interactions.
-It also contains support for controller-defined dedicated links.
+It additionally provides support for controller-defined dedicated links.
 The remote overlay interactions are backed by the `InvocationAPI` of the `edgeless_api` crate.

 # Telemetry / Metrics